Belts & Hoses

 The hoses in your vehicle are the heater hose and the upper and lower radiator hoses.
 They carry coolant to and from the engine, radiator and heater core.

 If you need an engine hose or broken engine belt repair call us now: 253.538.1441

 - We recommend inspecting the hoses each oil change for age hardening (or softening) by pinching.
 Any hose that feels rock hard or mushy should be replaced.

-- Other indications for needing replacement are:
+- Other indications for a broken engine belt or hose are: